tjheslin1/BankOfTomGateway/README.md

-# BankingEventClient
+# BankOfTomeGateway
-REST Api for communication with the EventSourcedBanking EventStore (MongoDB, primary) and the EventView(s) (MongoDB, secondary)
+REST Api for communication with the BankOfTomAggregate's EventStore (MongoDB, primary) and the EventView(s) (MongoDB, secondary)